palikar/blog-hugo-files/content/posts/pandas_notes.md

 <div class="NOTES">
   <div></div>

 For transparency sake - those are my notes while learning about _pandas_ from [this](https://www.tutorialspoint.com/python%5Fpandas/index.htm%20) tutorial.
 At times this here is just copy paste from it, at other it's my own thoughts and explanations.
 This is meant to be a condensed version of the tutorial more or less just for me.
-If you found it useful though....well, good for you, I guess.
+If you found it useful though, well, good for you, I guess.

 </div>